zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 This option accepts the path to a directory.

-It will attempt to convert al files within the directory renaming files with a `lang.` prefix.
+It will attempt to convert all files within the directory renaming files with a `lang.` prefix.

 ### --config

-This option accepts the path to a file that contains an array definition used to decide which files to convert.
+This option accepts the path to a file containing an array definition used to decide which files to convert.

 The config file is an array return file, so should look like